UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_08.md

 cereal_wide = cereal_long.pivot(index='name', columns='nutrition', values='value')
 ```

-Here are a few important things to notice:
+Notes: Here are a few important things to notice:

   - Our index is reassigned to the `name` column which we assigned to
     the `index` argument.
 This also acts as the identifier for which